bbisesti/cpt166_intro/README.md

 - Introducing the concept of Data, Databases, and sql
 - Working with data in one of the most widely-used business formats (Excel)
-- Connecting to your Virtual Machines in our lab environment and installing DBeaver (SQL Client)
+- Connecting to your Virtual Machines in our lab environment

 ## Introduction